 OKC ZOO, DEAN MCGEE EYE INSTITUTE PRESENT NEW EYE SPY SAFARI

-Interactive kids’ activity offers fun look at conservation education, rewards participants with free prizes
+Interactive kids’ activity offers a fun look at conservation education, and rewards participants with free prizes

 Discover the wild sights of the Oklahoma City Zoo as you embark on the Eye Spy Safari, presented by the Dean McGee Eye Institute.
 Now through the summer, children 11 and under can participate in this interactive activity to learn about the OKC Zoo’s extraordinary animals and the challenges threatening their wild counterparts as they explore the Zoo.
 Eye Spy goers will also learn how the OKC Zoo is leading the way in local and global conservation efforts and how they can help save wildlife and wild places.